Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.

 A few people have new or recurring episodes of pain that feel like gallbladder attacks even though the gallbladder (and the stones) have been removed.
 The cause is not known, but in a few people, it may be malfunction of the sphincter of Oddi (a ring-shaped muscle between the common bile and pancreatic ducts and the small intestine).
 Malfunction of this muscle can slow the flow of bile and pancreatic secretions from the ducts and thus increase pressure in the ducts, causing pain.
 Pain may also result from small gallstones that remain in the ducts after the gallbladder is removed.
 More commonly, the cause is another, unrelated problem, such as irritable bowel syndrome or even peptic ulcer disease.

-Endoscopic retrograde cholangiopancreatography (ERCP) or cholescintigraphy (see Imaging Tests) may be necessary to determine whether the cause of pain is increased pressure.
+Endoscopic retrograde cholangiopancreatography (ERCP) or cholescintigraphy (see Imaging Tests of the Liver and Gallbladder) may be necessary to determine whether the cause of pain is increased pressure.
 For ERCP, a flexible viewing tube (endoscope) is inserted through the mouth and into the intestine, and a device to measure pressure is inserted through the tube.
 If pressure is increased, surgical instruments are inserted into the tube and used to cut and thus widen the sphincter of Oddi.
 This procedure (called endoscopic sphincterotomy) can relieve symptoms when the pain is caused by malfunction of the sphincter.

 Last full review/revision February 2014 by Ali A. Siddiqui, MD